Alyssa-Ann/Machine-_Learning_Dashboard_Capstone_2021/README.md

 The team will be communicating primarily over Slack and Google Docs.
 The files and databases will be shared on Github.

 ## Technology

-1. Jupyter Notebook
-2. Pandas
-3. Numpy
-4. Sklearn
-5. Plotly
-6. Matplotlib
-7. Flask
+The model was built with Jupyter Notebook with Pandas for data cleaning and wrangling, Matplotlib for model visualization with Jupyter Notebook, and SciKit Learn for Machine Learning.
+The csv file was pushed through a MongoDB database, but may be moved to AWS depending on future findings.
+The app will be developed through flask.

 ## Databases
 This analysis will be composed of two databases.
 The first database will be our proprietary algorithm and include the rating, rating count, maximum installs, and a new column called success.
-The success column will be true or 0 if the app is above the median rating and maximum installs as well as above 250 rating count.
+The success column will be true or 1 if the app is above the median rating and maximum installs as well as above 250 rating count.

 The second database will include features of an app.
-Category, price, size, release date, content rating, ads supported, in-app-purchases, and editor's choice are all features that will be analyzed in order to determine what drives success in apps.
+Category, price, size, release date, content rating, ads supported, and in-app-purchases are all features that will be analyzed in order to determine what drives success in apps.

 ## Machine Learning Model
 This analysis lends itself to a supervised machine learning model.
 To run the machine learning model, a random sampling of about 20000 apps will be used to analyze our data.
+For this first segment a DecisionTreeClassifier and a RandomForestClassifier were run, but both got similar results of about 79% for the current question of whether an app was successful or not.